 The following is a comparison how how much iCrumz earns per active daily user per year compared to other mass-market internet platform companies.

-To the extent we achieve our goal in making iCrumz so good, so useful, that our users always go through iCrumz to get to whatever website they want to visit, this explains why our revenue per user rate is so high - because virtually every time our users want to visit Amazon they go through iCrumz.
-That means that iCrumz earns an affiliate commission every time they buy something from Amazon, whereas with other sites, like Google, Facebook and Twitter, people get to Amazon via those sites only a portion of the time.
+To the extent we achieve our goal in making iCrumz so good, so useful, that our users always go through iCrumz to get to whatever website they want to visit, this explains why our revenue per user rate is so high - because virtually every time our users want to shop online they go through iCrumz.
+That means that iCrumz earns an affiliate commission virtually every time they buy something online.

 Say you use Google Chrome as your browser.
 Imagine if Google earned a commission every time you bought something online simply by virtue of the fact that you use Google Chrome.
 That's how iCrumz works.
 By definition, you go through your Web browser every time you visit a website.
 You have to.
 That's how you get to and view that site.
 If you always go through iCrumz to get to any website (because it's faster and easier to go through iCrumz), then we will earn an affiliate commission on virtually everything our users buy online. iCrumz won't replace your Web browser; it will just be the way that you get to websites, which will still be viewed automatically in your default Web browser.